-- In the summary of guidance (Table 2, page 331), as well as on page 340: "R 2.3 In the absence of specific coagulation testing, DOAC dipstick testing can be suggested to demonstrate the presence of DOACS.
-(2C)" - In addition, on page 340 there is the following statement: "Finally, a urine dipstick test might be used to detect DOAC in emergency settings and before urgent surgery within a few minutes.
-Studies including a total of more than 1000 patients and a meta-analysis showed that sensitivity, specificity, accuracy and predictive values and agreement between determination of DOAC levels in urine using the DOAC dipsticks were noninferior or superior as compared with mass spectroscopy."
+- "In the absence of specific coagulation testing, DOAC dipstick testing can be suggested to demonstrate the presence of DOACS.
+(Level 2C)" - "Finally, a urine dipstick test might be used to detect DOAC in emergency settings and before urgent surgery within a few minutes.
+Studies including a total of more than 1000 patients and a metaanalysis showed that sensitivity, specificity, accuracy and predictive values and agreement between determination of DOAC levels in urine using the DOAC dipsticks were noninferior or superior as compared with mass spectroscopy."